mirogon/GodotMmo/Docs/GodotMmoTodo.md

 - Create HTTP Login Server
     - You need a username, valid email, password, but dont need to confirm the email
         - Instead, save the mac addr and maybe some other info to limit accs per mac addr to 5 or so
+- InfoWindow Scene
+- Find out how to debug the godot client code
+    - Attach to process manually